lestrrat-go/jwx/.github/ISSUE_TEMPLATE/bug_report.md

 **Disclaimer**
 Rule 1: Please be nice.
 You don't have to thank us, but we do not owe you a fix, even if it's a critical one.
 We write software because we're curious, we fix bugs because we have integrity.
 But we do not owe you anything.
 Please do not order us to work for you.

-Rune 2: The authors of this project do NOT know what you are trying to accomplish.
+Rule 2: The authors of this project do NOT know what you are trying to accomplish.
 In order to understand what you are trying to accomplish, we need code.
 Except for those cases when you absolutely cannot do so, please ALWAYS include a standalone Go test function that shows us exactly how the code fails and what your expectations are.

 Rule 3: Failing to attach a test code may result in the authors not taking up to review your report.
 We enjoy solving problems, but we are not your support staff (see Rule 1).
 Please help us help you by providing us with a reproducible code.

-Rule 4 three: Please always delete this disclaimer section before submitting your issue.
+Rule 4: Please always delete this disclaimer section before submitting your issue.
 Failure to do so will result in the authors assuming that you have not read this template.

 **Describe the bug**
 A clear and concise description of what the bug is.